Se'irim

-Se’īrīm (Hebrew: שעירים, singular sa'ir) are a demon.
+Se’īrīm (Hebrew: שעירים, singular sa'ir) are demons.
 Sa’ir was the ordinary Hebrew word for "he-goat", and it is not always clear what the word's original meaning might have been.
 But in early Jewish thought, represented by targumim and possibly 3 Baruch, along with translations of the Hebrew Bible such as the Peshitta and Vulgate, the se’īrīm were understood as demons.
 They are considered to be the lowest of all created beings.
 Se'īrīm are frequently compared with the shedim of Hebrew tradition, along with satyrs of Greek mythology, fauns of Roman mythology and jinn of Arab culture.
+Julius Wellhausen suggested that they rather correspond to the Arabian Ifrit.